systelab/systelab-components/projects/systelab-components/src/lib/tree-cdk/README.md

 Inside the class you must convert your array of datas to a tree.
 You can do it with some functions inside the abstract component.
 After creating the structure you must call the 'setDataSource' function to generate the tree.
 You must create a method to define the 'data' you will have in your tree.
-These 'DataInfo' objects have to be defined the id-attribute, the name-attribute and the inner-data-attribute from the data.
+These 'TreeDataFieldsName' objects have to be defined the id-attribute, the name-attribute and the inner-data-attribute from the data.

 In order define a tree, you must create your own component and extend from the abstract class AbstractSystelabTree, implementing the following methods:

 ```
-protected abstract createTree(): void;
+protected abstract getData(): Array<T>;
-protected abstract setIconInNode(data: any): string;
+protected abstract getNodeIcon(data: any, level: number): string;
-protected abstract setTextClassInNode(data: any): string;
+protected abstract getNodeClass(data: any, level: number): string;
-protected abstract getAttributesInData(data: any): TreeDataFieldsName;
+protected abstract getTreeDataFieldsMap(data: any): Map<string, TreeDataFieldsName>;
 ```
-- createTree
+- getData
-  - It forces the user to define the tree and call the setDataSource function
+  - Returns an array with the data that will be represented in the tree
-- setIconInNode
+- getNodeIcon
-  - With this funcion, the node will check if has to define an icon for the current node
+  - With this function, the node will check if has to define an icon for the current node
-- setTextClassInNode
+- getNodeClass
-  - With this function, the node will check if has to define a class style for the text
+  - With this function, the node will check if has to define a class style for the node
-- getAttributesInData
+- getTreeDataFieldsMap
-  - Used to get the attributes that will create the node in each data in the tree.
-Retrieves an object with the id-attribute, name-attribute and inner-data-attribute.
+  - Creates a map with the className and the attributes that will be used to retrieve the info for each node.